mg979/vim-yanktools/README.md

 Set to 0 if you want a single stack for both yank and delete operations, so that you can cycle among all of them, instead of having separate stacks.
+This will disable redirection, and make `delete` work as in vim, but the deleted text will be added to the yank stack as well.
-This will disable redirection, but can be toggled with mapping `cyr`.
+It can be toggled with mapping `cyr`.

 	let g:yanktools_replace_key = ''